riscv-software-src/riscof/docs/source/installation.rst

 .. code-block:: bash

    usage: riscof [-h] [--version] [--verbose]
                  {coverage,gendb,setup,validateyaml,run,testlist} ...

    RISCOF is a framework used to run the Architectural Tests on a DUT and check compatibility with the RISC-V ISA

    optional arguments:
      --verbose             [Default=info]
      --version, -v         Print version of RISCOF being used -h, --help            show this help message and exit

    Action:
      The action to be performed by riscof.

      {coverage,gendb,setup,validateyaml,run,testlist}
                            List of actions supported by riscof.
        coverage            Generate Coverage Report for the given YAML spec. gendb               Generate Database for the standard suite. setup               Initiate setup for riscof.
        validateyaml        Validate the Input YAMLs using riscv-config. run                 Run the tests on DUT and reference and compare signatures.
        testlist            Generate the test list for the given DUT and suite.
    Action 'coverage'

-  	usage: riscof coverage [-h] [--config PATH] [--cgf PATH] [--suite PATH] [--no-browser]
+   	usage: riscof coverage [-h] [--config PATH] [--cgf PATH] [--suite PATH] [--work-dir PATH] [--no-browser]

    	optional arguments:
    	  --cgf PATH       The Path to the cgf file(s).
 Multiple allowed --config PATH    The Path to the config file.
 [Default=./config.ini] --no-browser     Do not open the browser for showing the test report.
    	  --suite PATH     The Path to the custom suite directory.
+   	  --work-dir PATH  The Path to the work-dir.
    	  -h, --help       show this help message and exit

    Action 'gendb'

-  	usage: riscof gendb [-h] [--suite PATH]
+   	usage: riscof gendb [-h] [--suite PATH] [--work-dir PATH]

    	optional arguments:
    	  --suite PATH     The Path to the custom suite directory.
+   	  --work-dir PATH  The Path to the work-dir.
    	  -h, --help       show this help message and exit

    Action 'setup'

-  	usage: riscof setup [-h] [--dutname NAME] [--refname NAME]
+   	usage: riscof setup [-h] [--dutname NAME] [--refname NAME] [--work-dir PATH]

    	optional arguments:
    	  --dutname NAME   Name of DUT plugin.
 [Default=spike] --refname NAME   Name of Reference plugin.
+[Default=sail_cSim] --work-dir PATH  The Path to the work-dir.
-[Default=sail_cSim] -h, --help      show this help message and exit
+   	  -h, --help       show this help message and exit

    Action 'validateyaml'

-  	usage: riscof validateyaml [-h] [--config PATH]
+   	usage: riscof validateyaml [-h] [--config PATH] [--work-dir PATH]

    	optional arguments:
    	  --config PATH    The Path to the config file.
+[Default=./config.ini] --work-dir PATH  The Path to the work-dir.
-[Default=./config.ini] -h, --help     show this help message and exit
+   	  -h, --help       show this help message and exit

    Action 'run'

-  	usage: riscof run [-h] [--config PATH] [--suite PATH] [--no-browser]
+   	usage: riscof run [-h] [--config PATH] [--suite PATH] [--no-browser] [--work-dir PATH]

    	optional arguments:
    	  --config PATH    The Path to the config file.
 [Default=./config.ini] --no-browser     Do not open the browser for showing the test report.
    	  --suite PATH     The Path to the custom suite directory.
+   	  --work-dir PATH  The Path to the work-dir.
    	  -h, --help       show this help message and exit

    Action 'testlist'

-  	usage: riscof testlist [-h] [--config PATH] [--suite PATH]
+   	usage: riscof testlist [-h] [--work-dir PATH] [--config PATH] [--suite PATH]

    	optional arguments:
    	  --config PATH    The Path to the config file.
 [Default=./config.ini] --suite PATH     The Path to the custom suite directory.
+   	  --work-dir PATH  The Path to the work-dir.
    	  -h, --help       show this help message and exit

 Install RISCV-GNU Toolchain
 ===========================